 Financial assets are valued at acquisition cost including incidental acquisition costs, extraordinary write-downs to the lower of cost or market were carried out in cases where impairment is expected to be permanent.
+The lessee loans under lease agreements and the loans to affiliates that are included in financial assets are recognized at nominal value.

-The weighted average cost method or the lower of cost or market as of the balance sheet date are used to determine the acquisition cost of raw materials, consumables and supplies.
+The weighted average cost method or the lower of cost or market as of the balance sheet date is used to determine the acquisition cost of raw materials, consumables and supplies.
 Finished goods and work in process and merchandise are recognized at production cost.
-To determine the costs directly attributable to production, manufacturing costs also include production overheads and indirect material cost in an appropriate amount, as well as amortization and depreciation.
-Borrowing costs were not included in the production cost.
-Sales risks and risks resulting from reduced usability were taken into account appropriately.
+To determine the costs directly attributable to production, production cost also includes production overheads and indirect material cost in an appropriate amount, as well as amortization and depreciation.
+Borrowing costs are not included in the production cost.
+Sales risks and risks resulting from reduced usability are taken into account appropriately.